Vegacervera

-Vegacervera is a municipality located in the province of León, Castile and León, Spain.
-According to the 2004 census (INE), the municipality has a population of 334 inhabitants.
+Vegacervera (Veigacerveira in Leonese language) is a municipality located in the province of León, Castile and León, Spain.
+According to the 2025 census (INE), the municipality has a population of 246 inhabitants.

 The Hoces de Vegacervera is a natural landscape, which takes its name from the municipality.

 It is protected as an Espacio natural and a Special Area of Conservation.

 Wildlife includes the rare Kerry slug.